wyliodrinstudio/WyliodrinSTUDIO/docs/source/extension.rst

 |

 Wyliodrin STUDIO enables customization, which means that you may add plugins to extend its features.
-Plugins may register different components like buttons specially designed for devices, workspace tabs, status buttons, toolbar buttons or menus.
+Plugins may register different components, like buttons specifically designed for devices, workspace tabs, status buttons, toolbar buttons or menus.

 Here is a list of plugins of this type, registered at this moment in Wyliodrin STUDIO: